Ensure Your Presentation Will Deliver the Maximum Influence

 The change formula was created by David Gleicher in the early 1960s.
 This was later refined by Kathie Dannemiller in the 1980s, according to Wikipedia.
 The change formula consists of 4 parts in an equation written as:

-F is for First step – How well can the person understand the first steps that need to be taken?
+- F is for the First step – How well can the person understand the first steps that need to be taken?

 Action: Review your presentation and identify that ‘D’, ‘V’ and ‘F’ are included and persuasive.